This post contains affiliate links.

 There is no guarantee as to how long each of the previously mentioned methods of adding traction will last.
 However, they should last several months depending upon how often the Power Wheels are ridden.
 If your kiddo likes to ride a lot, you may have to repeat this process every few months.

-Install a Remote Kill Switch for the Sake of Safety
+Install a Remote Kill Switch for Safety

 For safety sake, install a remote kill switch that you can control in the event that your child gets into a bad situation, such as they are heading toward a busy road.
 These devices can prevent serious accidents and injuries from occurring.